-A degree or apprenticeship will get your foot in the door as you begin your career, but gaining additional knowledge - whether through postgraduate study, short courses or online learning - is a great way to keep up to date with the latest developments in technology.
+A degree or apprenticeship will get your foot in the door as you begin your information technology (IT) career, but gaining additional knowledge - whether through postgraduate study, short courses or online learning - is a great way to keep up to date with the latest developments in technology.

 This is especially important as employers in the IT industry generally expect candidates to have professional certifications to show their expertise in particular programming languages, software packages or methodologies.

-After graduating, consider gaining some highly-regarded industry certifications - such as those from non-profit industry bodies like CompTIA and (ISC)2, which can go far in demonstrating your technical skills to potential employers.
+After graduating, consider gaining some highly-regarded industry certifications, such as those from non-profit industry bodies like CompTIA and (ISC)2, which demonstrate your technical skills to potential employers.

 Agile for IT project management